datalad/git-annex/clients/README.md

 -----------------------

 - Determine a unique ID for the client.
 Client IDs should consist of only ASCII letters, numbers, underscores, and/or hyphens.
+E.g. could simply correspond to output of `hostname` command.

 - Add an entry to `clients.yaml` for the client containing one or more tests (See "`clients.yaml` Format" below)